In the atom, spontaneous (or induced) decay takes place from time to time. Two kinds of decay events are classically known.

 In Beta Decay, an electron is ejected from the core, changing the element's atomic number and fundamental properties.

 Recent discoveries have thrown our understanding of planetary formation into question.
 ‘Hot Jupiters’ are known as hot owing to the fact that when they are discovered, their position, many times, is oddly too close to their parent star, more than allowed for by the Nebular Hypothesis.
 It has been offered that planetary orbitals do decay with time.
+NASA reports the moon of Earth for example drifts away at an annual rate of 1.5 inches:

-One could also monitor the orbitals of all planets as a longer-term experiment to verify which direction planets go, and when, and why.
+One could monitor the orbitals of all planets as a longer-term experiment to verify which direction planets go, and when, and why.
 It's certainly possible for Hot Jupiters to emerge from their stars and move outwards if there is an explosive or motive force causing this.
 Spin?
 Polarity?

 The issue arises whether planets may also birth moons in similar fashion, thru gravity lensing and creation of matter from spin energy.
 The Great Red Spot of Jupiter, for example, might it be a low-flying moon forming?